A girl sits in front of a desk tinkering with a set design diorama.

 • Centre for Creativity

-In this fun and engaging workshop inspired by A Very Old Man with Enormous Wings, students have the opportunity to learn from Isabel Hudson, a set and costume designer to create their own miniature worlds.
-Step into the captivating world of theatrical design and scenography to learn unique approaches that take ideas from the page to the stage.
+In this fun and engaging workshop students have the opportunity to learn from award winning set and costume designer Isabel Hudson, to create their own miniature worlds.
+Students will step into the captivating world of theatrical design and scenography to learn unique approaches that take ideas from the page to the stage.

-• Explore real-world examples to learn how a designer approaches the creative process.
+• Explore real-world examples to learn how a theatre designer approaches the creative design process

-• Develop ideas and sketches to build students’ skills in stage and set design.
+• Develop ideas and sketches to build their skills in stage and set design

 Event details